Choosing the best camper van for a camper van conversion can get tricky. It’s a critical decision to a successful build and how the van works for you.

-Most locks on vehicles aren’t especially robust against a screwdriver wielding thief.
+Most locks on vehicles aren’t especially robust against a screwdriver-wielding thief.

-You can bolster security of your converted van though so consider increasing your budget to protect your new home.
+You can bolster the security of your converted van though so consider increasing your budget to protect your new home.

-You’ve had some food for thought by now and figured out what you’ll use your van for, how often and what’s most important to you.
+You’ve had some food for thought by now and figured out what you’ll use your van for, how often, and what’s most important to you.

-You’ll find out soon enough, most things to do with living in a van need some kind of compromise.
+You’ll find out soon enough, that most things to do with living in a van need some kind of compromise.